hugovincent/mbed-freertos/README.md

 source with http://github.com/hugovincent/arm-eabi-toolchain (on Mac OS X 10.6).
 You will probably have problems with an official Codesourcery toolchain as a number of compiler and C library options had to be changed to suit this project.
+It is strongly recommended to use this customized toolchain.

-This has currently only been tested with mbed (www.mbed.org) hardware, some version of which use the NXP LPC2368, and some the LPC1768.
-The LPC2368 has had the most testing and is the most stable.
+This has currently only been tested with mbed (www.mbed.org) hardware, some versions of which use the NXP LPC2368, and some the LPC1768.

 COPYING:
 --------